-Monica L. Mercado is an assistant professor of History at Colgate University, affiliated with Women’s Studies and Museum Studies.
-Her research takes on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
-She is currently writing a book titled The Young Catholic: Girlhood and the Making of American Catholicism, 1836-1911, which argues for the centrality of young women’s narratives in nineteenth-century U.S. Catholic history.
+I am currently assistant professor of History at Colgate University, affiliated with Women’s Studies and Museum Studies.
+My research takes on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
+I am at work finishing my first book, The Young Catholic: Girlhood and the Making of American Catholicism, which argues for the centrality of young women’s narratives in nineteenth-century U.S. Catholic history.
 Additional projects in progress include an assessment of campus history projects as care work, and a history of women’s presence at the Catholic Summer School of America, and work on the material culture of women’s religious institutions.

 - Recent Publications

 “Loretto Academy,” Empty Places series, American religion (2020).

 “Putting Women on a Pedestal: Monument Debates in the Era of the Suffrage Centennial,” for Suffrage at 100: Women and American Politics Since 1920, eds.
 Stacie Taranto and Leandra Zarnow (Johns Hopkins University Press, 2020).